I Failed the Washington D.C. Bar Exam. What Should I Do?

 - the Multistate Performance Test (MPT) is worth 20%.

-Note that, technically, a “passing” score on the MBE is 133 for Washington D.C. and a passing score on the written portion is 133 (to make up the 266 that Washington D.C. requires).
-Hence, the farther you were away from 133 on the MBE or written section, the more you need to work on that section.
+Note that, technically, a “passing” score on the MBE can be found here, and a passing score on the written portion is 133 (to make up the 266 that Washington D.C. requires, also confirmed on their website).
+Hence, the farther you are away from 133 on the MBE or written section, the more you need to work on that section.

 Also, analyze how far you are from passing overall.
 If you failed by 5 points, for example, you should still make sure you change your approach and study well for the next bar exam.
 (We have seen students fail by 5 points or less literally five or six bar exams in a row – and they could have easily passed the second time and gotten their license a few years earlier had they taken it super seriously!)
 If you failed by, say, 30, 40, 50, 60+ points, you will likely need to totally revamp your approach in order to have successful results on the next bar exam.